All reviews are from people who have redeemed deals with this merchant.

 The Fine Print

 Promotional value expires 90 days after purchase.
 Amount paid never expires.
+Reservation required.
+Limit 1 per person.
 May be repurchased every 90 days.
-Valid for dine-in only.
-Limit 1 per person.
 Limit 1 per visit.
 Limit 1 per table.
 Valid only for option purchased.
-Not valid for happy hour.
-Not valid for alcohol.
-Cannot combine with any other offer.
-Reservation required.
+Valid for dine-in only.
+Not valid for the purchase of alcohol.
+Not valid with other offers or promotions.
+Not valid for happy hour specials.
 Merchant is solely responsible to purchasers for the care and quality of the advertised goods and services.

 About Sushi Hachi